Podcast: Download

 What Are Subpoints?

-Subpoints are easier to define.
+Subpoints are fairly easy to define.

 Remember how I said that we need to validate our opinion about what counts as a main point?